How to Develop a Diverse Recruiting Strategy

 Artificial intelligence (AI) technology used in applicant tracking systems (ATS) can help you sort through resumes, providing potential candidates based on skills, experience, and education only.

-5. Standardize Your Interview Questions
+Step 5 – Standardize Your Interview Questions

 Standardizing interview questions for diversity is important to avoid potential discrimination.
-By having a set of questions that are common across different interviews, companies can ensure that they are asking all candidates the same questions, while avoiding potentially discriminating topics.
+By having a set of questions that are common across different interviews, companies can ensure that they are asking all candidates the same questions while avoiding potentially discriminating topics.

 When interviewing candidates, it is important to ask questions related only to the job seeker’s skills and experience.
 Additionally, there are questions that you should avoid asking, especially illegal interview questions—those that are related to age, race, and gender.

-6. Inject Diversity Into Your Onboarding Program
+Step 6 – Inject Diversity Into Your Onboarding Program

 However, be sure that your diversity is genuine.
-If your attempt at creating a diverse work team and brand is only for surface or disingenuous reasons, don’t bother.
+If your attempt at creating a diverse work team and brand are only for surface or disingenuous reasons, don’t bother.
 Once employees and customers realize you are not sincere they are likely to leave the company.

 Did You Know?